 Set between the calm waters of Tuggerah Lake and the sparkling Pacific Ocean, The Entrance is an aquatic playground.
 It’s a popular spot for family holidays with plenty of fun activities, watersports, bike trails, fresh seafood and, of course, the famous pelicans.

-Australia’s largest water birds flock to Pelican Plaza in pretty Memorial Park at 3.30pm every day to be fed fish.
-With wing spans up to 2.8 metres and long pouch beaks, Australian pelicans are a wonderful wildlife spectacle up close.
-The feeding is also an opportunity to help injured birds.
+Australia’s largest water birds flock to Pelican Plaza in pretty Memorial Park at 3.30pm every day to squabble with seagulls over fish at the Pelican Feed.
+With wing spans up to 2.8m and an extensible throat pouch, it's wonderful to see this spectacle up close.
+The feeding also provides locals with an opportunity to help injured birds.

 Next to the park is the enchanting Vera’s Water Garden, a splash pool for kids with brightly coloured fountains in the shape of magical sea creatures.
-For a delightful foreshore walk, head south from the park to The Entrance Beach.
-Two ocean baths are at the southern end of the patrolled beach.
+Head south from the park to The Entrance Beach for a delightful foreshore walk.
+There are two ocean baths at the southern end of this patrolled beach.

-A 12km shared path winds along the lovely lake.
+A 12km shared path winds around lovely Tuggerah lake.
 Tuggerah Lakes Cycleway travels between Chittaway Bay and Magenta, which is across the bridge near the northern section of Wyrrabalong National Park.
-You can hire bicycles near both the Pelican Plaza and the Visitor Information Centre.
+You can hire bicycles near both Pelican Plaza and the Visitor Information Centre.

-Close to other marvellous attractions at Bateau Bay, Toowoon Bay and Norah Head, The Entrance also enjoys a vibrant events calendar of festivals and weekly Saturday markets.
-Two wonderful music festivals are the Winter Blues and Jazz Festival in July and the in August.
+The Entrance also enjoys a vibrant events calendar of festivals and weekly Saturday markets.
+Worth circling on your cultural calendar are the Winter Blues and Jazz Festival in July and Country Music Festival in August.